 Getting older often (usually, hopefully) means getting wiser.
 (To that, my wisecracking son would say, “Wow, Mom, then you must be really wise by now.”)

-I've shared many of these thoughts with my kids as they grew up.
+I’ve shared many of the following thoughts with my kids as they grew up.
 (Probably much more often than they would have liked!)